 What’s on your menu for romantic dinners?
 I’m always up for new ideas!

-As for cinnamon cocoa palmiers, I would dress them up with ice cream for a romantic dinner.
+As for this recipe for dessert, I would dress the cookies up with ice cream for a romantic dinner.
 Cinnamon, chocolate, or vanilla ice cream would be my choices.
-Then maybe some whipped cream to dress it up.
+Then maybe some whipped cream to put it over the top.
 And cappuccino or coffee to complete the little story I’m creating in my head.

 Either on their own (maybe with tea) or all dressed up, lets get into the tips and tricks I have for baking up these little, crispy pastries.

 To make cocoa palmiers lay out a sheet of puff pastry and coat with cinnamon sugar and cocoa sugar.
-Then fold up the pastry, slice into cookies, and bake until puffed and caramelized.
+Then fold it up, slice into cookies, and bake until puffed and caramelized.